 Remember to keep Poison Control's phone number handy.
 Specific safety concerns and tips for this age group can be found at HealthyChildren.org.

 It is best to begin potty training when your child is ready.
-Readiness to potty train usually occurs between ages 2 and 4 and involves three aspects:
+Readiness to potty train usually occurs between ages two and four and involves three aspects:

 Most two-year-olds will sleep 12-14 hours per day and typically take just one nap a day.
 Around this time it is best to move them from their crib to a bed

-Your child's teeth should be brushed twice a day, preferably at night, using a soft soft child's toothbrush.
-A pea-sized dab of fluoridated toothpaste is important to use and is safe if swallowed.
-Parents need to supervise and brush your child's teeth for them to insure that all teeth are cleaned adequately.
+Your child's teeth should be brushed twice a day using a soft soft child's toothbrush.
+A pea-sized dab of fluoridated toothpaste per day is important to use and is safe if swallowed.
+Parents need to supervise and brush your child's teeth for them to ensure all teeth are cleaned adequately.
 The last thing that should touch their teeth before bedtime is their toothbrush.